mcrxn/node-test-todo/README.md

 - Run `npm start` to start the application.

-- Import the [Postman](https://web.postman.co/) collections from the collections folder to your postman workspace.
+- Import the [Postman](https://web.postman.co/) collections from the Postman Collections folder to your postman workspace.